simonbyrne/simonbyrne.github.io/notes/fastmath.md

 * Conversely, a mechanism to flag certain addition or subtraction operations which the compiler is allowed to reassociate (or contract into a fused-multiply-add operation) regardless of compiler flags.[^3]

-That said, this still leaves open the exact question of what the semantics should be: if you combine a regular `+` and a fast-math `+`, can they reassociate?
+This still leaves open the exact question of what the semantics should be: if you combine a regular `+` and a fast-math `+`, can they reassociate?
 What should the scoping rules be, and how should it interact with things like inter-procedural optimization?
 These are hard yet very important questions, but they need to be answered for